This is why we travel

 The people behind the places

 Because there is a difference between a driver and a guide.
 Drivers get you from A to B. But a guide makes you care about where you are.
 They’re storytellers.
-They know the names of trees and the stories behind every little things you might pass along the way.
+They know the names of trees and the stories behind every little thing you might pass along the way.
 They turn travel days into tour days.
-The guides we work with are often pioneers in their region—local leaders who aren’t just moving you from place to place safely, they‘re shaping the future of travel in their communities by giving people reasons to start a cafe or homestay in offbeat yet stunning places.
+The guides we work with are often pioneers in their region—local leaders who aren’t just moving you from place to place safely, they are shaping the future of travel in their communities by giving people reasons to start a cafe or homestay in offbeat yet stunning places.

 When you travel with Chicken Feet, you’re not joining a tour.
 You’re stepping into a relationship—into stories, into places held with love, and a shared responsibility to grow it with tourism in a way that protects nature and uplifts everyone involved.

-Without them, we are just another “sustainable” travel company adding to the noise—and the problem—of over-tourism.
+Without them, we are just another “sustainable” travel company adding to the noise and the problem of over-tourism.

-They are what make Chicken Feet, Chicken Feet.
+They make Chicken Feet, Chicken Feet.